exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/4.png)

-Save the file as `Podfile` (with no extension!) in the same directory that you made your project.
+Save the file as `Podfile` (with no *.txt* extension!) in the same directory that you made your project.

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/5.png)